Jing-Ran/team-project-questionnaire-app/encyclopedia-entries/team-project-2/entry-3--Array.prototype.lastIndexOf.md

 `Array.prototype.lastIndexOf()` is a function that is defined on the `Array` object prototype.
 That means that every array created in the javascript program will have access to this function.
 The specific name for functions defined only for certain types of objects is a 'method', so in the rest of this article we will use term 'method' to follow the convention.

 A given array element may appear multiple times in the array, and the `lastIndexOf` method will find the last position in the array where the element appears. `lastIndexOf` will return the numeric value of the index for the matched element.
-If the element is not found in the array the this method returns `-1`.
+If the element is not found in the array then this method returns `-1`.

 When `lastIndexOf` searches for the given element, it does that from the end of the array unless it is given a different starting point through a parameter.